 You can follow along on Instagram for a regular look into the process of hand-crafting our jewellery.

 We work with only the highest quality metals and materials.
-As standard all items are handmade from 925 sterling silver.
-Sterling silver is a metal alloy made up of 92.5% pure silver and 7.5% other metals, usually copper.
+As standard all items are handmade from solid 935 Argentium silver.
+Argentium silver is a metal alloy made up of 93.5% pure silver mixed with other metals such as germanium.
 The silver is mixed with a small amount of other metals to make it more durable and therefore more suitable for jewellery.
-Sterling silver is the go-to metal for jewellery as it is very versatile, great to work with and absolutely beautiful.
-Sterling silver also wears very nicely over time, achieving a beautiful and unique look with wear.
+Silver alloys are the go-to metal for jewellery, and the Argentium option is perfect as it is very versatile, great to work with and absolutely beautiful.
+Argentium silver also wears very nicely over time, achieving a beautiful and unique look with wear.

 We also work with more precious metals, usually gold.
 Our most popular option is 9 carat yellow gold, which is composed of 37.5% pure gold mixed with silver and copper.
 Although we do work with all carats up to 22 carat gold per request, as well as a variety of other metals such as white gold, platinum, brass or copper.

-Please contact us if you wish to commission something in a metal other than sterling silver.
+Please contact us if you wish to commission something in a metal other than Argentium silver.